Wizyma/react-fetch/README.md

 }
 ```

 You can use all the `http` verbs.
-The Fetch component has optionnals parameter such as `credentials` ans `headers`.
+The Fetch component has optionals parameters such as `credentials` and `headers`.

 Do not hesitate to make a pull request or make some suggestions.
 PR are welcome :heart: